-Is Merrill Edge Safe and Legitimate Brokerage Firm?
+Is Merrill Edge Safe and Legitimate Firm?
 Is Merrill Edge/Lynch a Scam?
-Are Your Money, Assets and Investments Insured?
+Is it SIPC/FDIC Insured?
+Merrill Edge BBB Rating and Complaints.

 Is Merrill Edge a Scam?

 Merrill Edge is the online discount brokerage company owned by Merrill Lynch, which is owned by global financial giant Bank of America (BofA).
 It was launched in

 2010 after Merrill Lynch became a subsidiary of BofA.
 Merrill Edge emphasizes their integration with BofA as a convenience advantage since they can seamlessly

 integrate banking and investing activities to provide one-stop financial service to customers.

 However, during the financial crisis that precipitated the so-called "Great Recession," Merrill Lynch got into serious financial trouble due to its activities in

 the Collateralized Debt Obligation (CDO) market since the early 2000s.
 When this asset category imploded after the housing bubble popped in 2007, Merrill Lynch

 posted billions of dollars in losses from these investments.
 They were sued for fraud and other financial violations by several entities and teetered on the edge

 of bankruptcy as the Federal government tried to decide how to handle the financial crisis.